Mary Shaffner, Executive Director

 Before DCI, I was an assistant principal at Alice Deal Middle School and an English teacher at Cesar Chavez Public Charter School.
 I’ve also worked on education policy and as a fourth grade teacher.
 My degrees are from Harvard Graduate School of Education, University College Dublin, and Yale University.
 I’m passionate about making school a place where young people are happy and excited to learn.
-Outside of school, I love traveling, cooking, reading, and going on adventures with my 6-year-old son, Abe.
-I speak Spanish and try to be polite in Chinese, French, Russian, and Czech.
+Outside of school, I love traveling, cooking, reading, and going on adventures with my 7-year-old son, Abe.
+I speak Spanish and try to be polite in Chinese and French.
 I’m excited to lead a wonderful team of adults to create a truly 21st-century, global school for our students.

 Deidra Bailey, Assistant Principal

 I hold a B.A. in Government and International Politics as well as a M.Ed in Special Education from George Mason University.
 I am also a 2009 Teach For America corps member in the DC Region.
 For the past five years, I have taught special education at Anacostia Senior High School in Southeast Washington, DC.
 During my time at Anacostia I taught in both an inclusion algebra 1 classroom as well as humanities for students with emotional disabilities in a self-contained setting.
 I want to see growth in my student both in and outside of the classroom.
 I am extremely passionate about social justice and service.
 In my spare time I volunteer by serving as a member of the regional organizing strategy team for Leadership for Education Equity (LEE).
 The work I do with LEE focuses on ensuring education equality throughout the various wards of the city.